micmejia/bible-dump/NKJV/Numbers/Num 27.md

 So Moses did as the Lord commanded him.
 He took Joshua and set him before Eleazar the priest and before all the congregation.

 ###### 23
-And he laid his hands on him and [^e]inaugurated him, just as the Lord commanded by the hand of Moses.
+And he laid his hands on him and inaugurated him, just as the Lord commanded by the hand of Moses.